abstratium-dev/abstrastore/README.md

 ## TODO

 - make interface have insert, upsert, update. insert and update fail if the object exists, or doesn't exist respectively.
-- use the table here https://en.wikipedia.org/wiki/Isolation_(database_systems) to work out what kind of isolation level we actually support.
-- use etags when updating
 - document using etags when updating
 - think of scenarios which are not covered by the current implementation and document them
   - how can we test stuff like that? by forcing the lib to wait for a certain time during testing, part way thru its process